EPA assessment area

 Assessment of a site under audit adjacent to the EPA assessment area previously identified 49,000 micrograms per cubic metre (μg/m3) of TCE in shallow soil vapour and the auditor notified the EPA of a potential significant hazardous circumstance.
 This was remediated by the responsible party at the time, and follow up testing identified significantly reduced TCE in shallow soil vapour.

 The notification however, indicated there may be an up gradient offsite source.
 The EPA understands that the same historical activities were likely to have been undertaken elsewhere in the assessment area.
 The reports held were undertaken over the last decade and the EPA identified a number of data gaps because they were completed prior to soil vapour being considered together with groundwater.
-The EPA is undertaking the works to gather more data to understand the composition of the soil vapour, and whether any additional assessment works are required.

 The EPA was notified by an auditor that there may be a potential site of groundwater contamination in 2013.
 The EPA holds information on almost 2,200 sites that have been listed on the Public Register.
 The EPA takes a risk based approach for the assessment and remediation of groundwater contamination to ensure the protection of human health and the environment.
-While it is not economically feasible to remediate every contaminated site, the EPA prioritises sites that have the potential to present a health or ecological risk and Unley is next on the EPA’s prioritised works programme to undertake further investigations.
+While it is not economically feasible to remediate every contaminated site, the EPA prioritises sites that have the potential to present a health or ecological risk and Unley is next on the EPA’s prioritised work program to undertake further investigations.

 What information does the EPA hold in regards to Unley?